-Fibers, yarns, fabric construction and finishes are elements that contribute to the beauty, durability, care and comfort of textile products.
+Fibers, yarns, fabric composition, and finishes are elements that contribute to the beauty, durability, care and comfort of textile products.
 In this article, we are focusing on fibers and the important role it has in creating a fabric.
 Understanding fibers and their performance is an essential lesson for fashion designers because fibers are the basic unit of most fabrics.
 Having an understanding of how these factors affect garment fit and flow will make it easier to choose the right fabric.

-Any substance, natural or manufactured, with a high length-to-width ratio and with suitable characteristics for being processed into fabrics.
+Any substance, natural or manufactured, with a high length-to-width ratio and suitable characteristics for being processed into fabrics is a fiber.
 Fibers are composed of billions of atoms bonded together in millions of long molecular chains.

-So, after learning the official definition, we can conclude that, in other words, a fiber is a long and thin strand or thread of material that can be knit or woven into a fabric.
+In other words, a fiber is a long and thin strand or thread of material that can be knit or woven into a fabric.
 They not only create a fabric; they influence end product clothing aesthetics, durability, comfort, appearance, retention, care, environmental impact, and cost.

-The natural fibers are those that come from natural sources like, animals, plants or mineral sources, and do not require fiber formation or reformation.
+Natural fabric fibers come from natural sources like, animals, plants or mineral sources, and do not require fiber formation or reformation.

 Cotton is one of the most common fibers in the world.
 It grows in a form known as a boll around the seeds of the cotton plant.